 EXTENDED STAY SPECIAL:

-After a very challenging 2020 season, we are all looking forward to a more normal summer at EarthSong and Denali.
+After a very challenging 2020 and 2021 season, we are all looking forward to a more normal summer at EarthSong and Denali.
 In celebration of the more-positive tourism outlook, we are offering an extended stay discount for anyone booking with us.
-Stay at least three nights and you will get a 10% discount.
-Stay at least 5 nights and receive a 20% discount.
-This is for a limited time, and open for any nights in our 2021 summer season.
+Stay at least four nights and you will get a 10% discount.
+Stay at least 6 nights and receive a 20% discount.
+This is for a limited time, and open for any nights in our 2022 summer season.
 To receive the discount, go through our website online reservation system (not available if you book via another online service).
 Use the contact form on this site and let us know your plans, then book the reservation.
 Your balance will be adjusted to reflect the 10 or 20% discount.
+This discount must be requested right after you reserve.
 As always, let us know if you have any questions!

-EarthSong Lodge will be open for the 2021 Summer Season, beginning May 20th.
-While the pandemic is still ongoing, the outlook for Denali and Alaska tourism for 2021 is optimistic.
+EarthSong Lodge will be open for the 2022 Summer Season, beginning May 20th.
+While the pandemic is still ongoing, the outlook for Denali and Alaska tourism for 2022 is optimistic.
 We expect our lodge to operate normally, with the possible exception of the coffeehouse.
-In 2020 Henry’s was closed for safety considerations.
-The decision to open it for 2021 will be made as the summer starts.
-If it is not open, there will still be morning food and coffee options.
+In 2020 Henry’s was closed and 2021 partially open for safety considerations.
+We expect Henry’s will be open in the mornings for take out only, subject to change.
+Evening slide presentations will be determined based upon current safety recommendations.
 We recognize that the pandemic requires flexibility, and we will offer as many of our normal services as we safely can.

-Masking and distancing policies currently are in effect, and may change as the summer goes on.
+Masking and distancing policies may be in effect, and may change as the summer goes on.

 Guests should also visit the Denali National Park website or our Facebook page to get updates on park access.
 Denali will be operating almost normally this summer, but you should stay current on park policies prior to arrival.
 We are also here to help you navigate things, as we always have offered our guests.